Code-Institute-Submissions/Gym-24-7/README.md

 * **Plan:** Add a container with a picture of someone workingout or something related to fitness.
 Add a text within the same container.
 This text is going to be about the gym from a member perspective.
 The picture and the text should be presented on a line of it's own on smaller screen sizes.

 * **Implementation:** I created a container and within the container i added a row, within the row I added two columns, one for the img and one for the text.
 For the image I added a class of "img-fluid" so the img would fit nicely inside of the col div.
+The picture used I found on FreePik.
+I edited it in Photoshop to match the overall look and feel of the rest of the website.

 * **Test:** To see if everything works as intended I once again use the chrome dev-tools to see what it would look like on different screen sizes.